hideyukiinada/od/README.md

 ```

 Download required packages as specified in the repo.
+Converted the tutorial in the Jupyter notebook format to a regular Python file as I find it easier for me to work with.

 I had a problem in matplotlib's plot to actually display the generated images, so I added code to save images on the file system.